kingking888/TikTok-API/README.md

 To obtain the dictionary of needed parameters use: getDeviceParams("The url")

-Once the dictionary is obtained use:
+To set the API parameters use: setDeviceParams(theDictionary)